jacobwilliams/geodesic-fortran/README.md

 ### Description

-This is a library to solve geodesic problems on an ellipsoid model of a planetary body (e.g., the Earth).
+This is a library to solve geodesic problems on a planetary body (e.g., the Earth).

 ## Documentation